ad-freiburg/ad-blog/content/post/project-dkgqa.md

 trainer = Trainer()
 trainer.fit(model, datamodule=dm)
 ```
+Consequently, the first step for setting our training pipeline is to implement a `LightningModule` and a `LightningDataModule` suitable for our task.

-#### Working with pre-trained LLMs
+#### 1.2.
+Working with pre-trained LLMs
 As a first step in our Lightning pipeline, we implement a class `TransformerLearner` that inherits from `LightningModule` and will handle everything needed for us to work with pre-trained LLMs from the [🤗 Transformers](https://huggingface.co/docs/transformers/index) library.
 We use 🤗 Transformers as it provides easy access to a large set of open-source LLMs and their pre-trained weights for us to experiment with.
 In particular, the `TransformerLearner` will load the pre-trained models and their tokenizers, set up the optimizer, create a learning rate scheduler, and handle other potential hyperparameters.
-This encapsulation of the underlying model will make it very convenient to switch and try out different LLMs later (TODO: cross-ref phi2).
+This encapsulation of the underlying model will make it very convenient to switch and try out different LLMs later (see [Section 4](#4-scaling-to-larger-models)).
 Throughout this project, we use the [AdamW](https://arxiv.org/abs/1711.05101) optimizer and a learning rate schedule consisting of a linear warm-up followed by [cosine annealing](https://arxiv.org/abs/1608.03983).
 Figure 1 shows an example of such a learning rate schedule.
 The example uses a maximum learning rate of 1.0, 50 epochs total, and a warm-up for ten epochs.
 <figure>
     <img src="../../img/project-dkgqa/lr-schedule.svg"/>
     <center><figcaption>Figure 1 - Illustration of the learning rate schedule.</figcaption></center>
 </figure>

-#### Working with the SimpleQuestions dataset
+#### 1.3.
+Working with the SimpleQuestions dataset
 Next, we implement a class `SPARQLDataModule` that inherits from `LightningModule` and will handle data loading.
 The Wikidata SimpleQuestions dataset consists of text files where each line contains four tab-separated values.
 The first three values are the Wikidata IDs of the subject, predicate, and object of the query.
 The fourth value is the question we want to predict the query for.
 The object ID is always the target of our query, i.e., the answer to the corresponding question.
 Our `SPARQLDataModule` now translates this data to question-query pairs.
 For example, consider the following three lines:
 ```
 Q2275923	P106	Q40348		What was Seymour Parker Gilbert's profession?